Marcin Szamotulski, PhD

 maintenance, testability and deadlines

-When designing code, I think forward and craft solutions in a way that others can pick it up easily.
+When designing code, I think forward and craft solutions in a way that others can pick up easily.
 Simplicity is not easy to achieve, especially in large and complex systems, but it's a good aspirational goal.

 functional programming

 I am an advocate of functional programming.
-It often brings clarity, projects become easier to comprehend and allow for a reasonable way of managing side effects.
+It often brings clarity, projects become easier to comprehend, and allow for a reasonable way of managing side effects.

 Education